CraryPrimitiveMan/awesome-with-star/awesome/qazbnm456_awesome-web-security.md

 > 🐶 Curated list of Web Security materials and resources.

 Needless to say, most websites suffer from various types of bugs which may eventually lead to vulnerabilities.
 Why would this happen so often?
-There can be many factors involved including misconfiguration, shortage of engineers' security skills, etc. To combat this, here is a curated list of Web Security materials and resources for learning cutting edge penetrating techniques.
+There can be many factors involved including misconfiguration, shortage of engineers' security skills, etc. To combat this, here is a curated list of Web Security materials and resources for learning cutting edge penetrating techniques, and I highly encourage you to read this article "[So you want to be a web security researcher?](https://portswigger.net/blog/so-you-want-to-be-a-web-security-researcher)" first.

 *Please read the [contribution guidelines](CONTRIBUTING.md) before contributing.*